YuvarajSingh-0/AmericanEliteMarket-Assign/README.md

-# Project Name
+# AmericanEliteMarket Assignment

 ## API Endpoints

+### Auth Routes

+#### `POST /register`

+- Signs up the user with the passed username and password and returns a jwt token along with the userId

+#### `POST /login`

+- Logs in the user if the username and password matches and returns a jwt token along with the userId

 ### User Routes

-#### `GET /users/:id`
+#### `GET /users/{id}`

-Fetches the user with the given ID.
-Returns a JSON object with the user's information.
+- Fetches the user with the given ID.
+Returns a JSON object with the user's information

 #### `PUT /users`

-Updates the user with the given ID.
-This route requires authentication.
-The request body should include the fields to be updated (`username`, `bio`, `image`).
-Returns a JSON object with the updated user's information.
+- Updates the user with the given ID
+- This route requires authentication
+- The request body should include the fields to be updated (`username`, `bio`, `image`)
+- Returns a JSON object with the updated user's information

 #### `DELETE /users`

-Deletes the user with the given ID.
-This route requires authentication.
-Returns a success message if the deletion was successful.
+- Deletes the user with the given ID
+- This route requires authentication
+- Returns a success message if the deletion was successful

-#### `POST /users/follow/:id`
+#### `POST /users/follow`

-Creates a follow relationship between the authenticated user and the user with the given ID.
-This route requires authentication.
-Returns a success message if the follow was successful.
+- Creates a follow relationship between the authenticated user and the user with the given ID
+- This route requires authentication
+- Returns a success message if the follow was successful

-#### `DELETE users/unfollow/:id`
+#### `DELETE /users/unfollow`

-Deletes a follow relationship between the authenticated user and the user with the given ID.
-This route requires authentication.
-Returns a success message if the unfollow was successful.
+- Deletes a follow relationship between the authenticated user and the user with the given ID
+- This route requires authentication
+- Returns a success message if the unfollow was successful

-#### `GET users/:id/followers`
+#### `GET /users/{id}/followers`

-Fetches the followers of the user with the given ID.
-Returns a JSON array of the user's followers.
+- Fetches the followers of the user with the given ID
+- Returns a JSON array of the user's followers

-#### `GET users/:id/following`
+#### `GET /users/{id}/following`

-Fetches the users that the user with the given ID is following.
-Returns a JSON array of the users that the user is following.
+- Fetches the users that the user with the given ID is following
+- Returns a JSON array of the users that the user is following

 #### `GET /users/following/posts`
-Fetches the latest posts from users that the authenticated user follows.
-This route requires authentication.
-Returns a JSON array of the posts.
+- Fetches the latest posts from users that the authenticated user follows
+- This route requires authentication
+- Thir route makes use of `aggregate()` function in MongoDB to get the posts that belongs to his followers sorted by creation date
+- Returns a JSON array of the posts

-#### `GET /users/:id/posts`
+#### `GET /users/{id}/posts`
-Fetches the posts by the user with the given ID.
-The number of posts returned can be controlled with the page and limit query parameters.
-Returns a JSON object with the posts and a flag indicating whether there are more posts.
+- Fetches the posts by the user with the given ID
+- The number of posts returned can be controlled with the `page` and `limit` query parameters
+- Returns a JSON object with the posts and a flag indicating whether there are more posts

-#### `POST users/follow/:id`
-Creates a follow relationship between the authenticated user and the user with the given ID.
-This route requires authentication.
-Returns a success message if the follow was successful.

 ### Posts Routes

-All post routes have a prefix of `/posts`.

 #### `GET /posts`

-Fetches all posts, sorted by creation date in descending order.
-Each post is returned with the author's details populated.
-The number of posts returned is limited to 5.
+- Fetches all posts, sorted by creation date in descending order
+- The number of posts returned can be controlled with the `page` and `limit` query parameters
+- Each post is returned with the author's details filled
+- The number of posts returned is limited to 5

-#### `GET /posts/:id`
+#### `GET /posts/{id}`

-Fetches the post with the given ID.
+- Fetches the post with the given ID
+- Returns the post details with the author's details filled, post creation date and content

 #### `POST /posts/new`

-Creates a new post.
-This route requires authentication.
-The request body should include the `content` of the post.
+- Creates a new post
+- This route requires authentication
+- The request body should include the `content` of the post

-#### `DELETE /posts/:id`
+#### `DELETE /posts/{id}`

-Deletes the post with the given ID.
-This route requires authentication.
-Only the author of the post can delete it.
+- Deletes the post with the given ID
+- This route requires authentication
+- Only the author of the post can delete it

 ## TakeAways